|Summary||Learn how to build and deploy a Flutter application on Ubuntu Core by leveraging Ubuntu Frame|

 Once you run the above commands, you have to see the following screen on your Ubuntu Classic.

 Perfect.
 Now our Flutter application is working fine on Ubuntu Classic.
-As a next step, we have create snap to be able to run it on Ubuntu Core.
+As a next step, we will create snap to be able to run it on Ubuntu Core.

 Creating the Snap